m36418o/sql-challenge/README.md

-# sql-challenge
+# SQL Challenge
-Module 9 SQL
+Module 9 SQL Challenge

 ## About
 This module covers the basics of SQL querying.
 It goes over the fundamentals of data relationships and accessing data from other tables.